SeleniumHQ/fluent-selenium/README.md

 Use of the one element array is the dirty trick, because of the need for **final** with Java.

 FluentSelenium can recover from a subset of <code>StaleElementReferenceException</code> situations.
 If the item going stale is the one that is leaf-most in your fluent expression, then it can be recovered automatically (and silently).
-This is a one-time deal though - if it persistent in its staleness after recovery, then the exception is throw.
-Recovery means finding it again in the DOM, relative to its parent with the same locator.
+This is a one-time deal though - if it still stale after that invidible second attempt, then the exception is re-thrown.
+The hope is finding the element again in the DOM, relative to its parent with the same locator.
 In the case above, the "fromto-column" div being stale can be recovered automatically - even during the <code>getText()</code>.
 The "thirdAddress" div cannot be, at least when execution has transferred to the next <code>div()</code>.

 ## Built-in Assertions